khaledelsayed2003/rain_alert_app/README.md

 ## 🛠 Installation & Setup

-- 1.Clone the repo
+- 1. Clone the repo
     - git clone https://github.com/khaledelsayed2003/rain_alert_app.git
     - cd rain_alert_app

-- 2.Create and activate a virtual environment (recommended)
+- 2. Create and activate a virtual environment (recommended)
     - python -m venv .venv
-    - # Windows:
+    - ## Windows:
       - .venv\Scripts\activate
-    - # macOS / Linux:
+    - ## macOS / Linux:
       - source .venv/bin/activate

-- 3.Install dependencies
+- 3. Install dependencies
     - pip install -r requirements.txt

-- 4.Create your .env file
+- 4. Create your .env file
     - copy config\.env.example config\.env      # Windows
-    - # or
+    -  ## or
     - cp config/.env.example config/.env        # macOS / Linux

        - Then open config/.env and fill in your real values:

             - WEATHER_API_KEY – from OpenWeatherMap

             - TWILIO_ACCOUNT_SID – from your Twilio console

             - TWILIO_AUTH_TOKEN – from your Twilio console

             - PHONE_NUMBER – the phone number that will receive the SMS

-- 5.Configure Twilio trial number
+- 5. Configure Twilio trial number
     - Make sure your Twilio trial phone number is allowed to send SMS to your PHONE_NUMBER.
     - In src/main.py, the from_ field must be your Twilio number, for example:
         - message = client.messages.create(